flipperdevices/flipperzero-firmware/documentation/AppManifests.md

 * **fap_description**: string, may be empty.
 Short application description.
 * **fap_author**: string, may be empty.
 Application's author.
 * **fap_weburl**: string, may be empty.
 Application's homepage.
-* **fap_icons**: string.
+* **fap_icon_assets**: string.
 If present, defines a folder name to be used for gathering image assets for this application.
 These images will be preprocessed and built alongside the application.
 See [FAP assets](./AppsOnSDCard.md#fap-assets) for details.
 * **fap_extbuild**: provides support for parts of application sources to be build by external tools.
 Contains a list of (file name, shell command) tuples. **`fbt`** will run the specified command for each file in the list.
 Note that commands are executed at the firmware root folder's root, and all intermediate files must be placed in a application's temporary build folder.
 For that, you can use pattern expansion by **`fbt`**: `${FAP_WORK_DIR}` will be replaced with the path to the application's temporary build folder, and `${FAP_SRC_DIR}` will be replaced with the path to the application's source folder.
 You can also use other variables defined internally by **`fbt`**.